mmistakes/minimal-mistakes/_drafts/2017-05-15-software-by-design-part3.md

 If you are not familiar with functional programming this might not make much sense.
 Most FP languages and approaches tend to emphasise 'pure' functions.
-A 'pure' function is one that only operates on the inputs given and produces an output without effecting anything else.
+A 'pure' function is one that only operates on the inputs given and produces an output without affecting anything else.

 This means that given the same input it will always result in the same output regardless of how often it's called.
 The implication of keeping most functions pure is that most will do no input/output or state changes.